Sales Professional Must-Have Resume Skills and Keywords

 Employers require a broad range of skills and qualifications in their descriptions of Sales Professional positions.
-The top three keywords make up 43.43% of the total set of top terms.
-Look to the Resume Checklist below to see how Customer Service, Scheduling, and Communication Skills shares stack up against the share from resumes.
-Sales Experience, Entrepreneurship and Flexibility represent an additionally healthy share of the employer Sales Professional job postings with their combined total of 29.05%.
-At 27.51%, Virtualization, Helping People, Relationship Management, and Mentoring appear far less frequently, but are still a significant portion of the 10 top Sales Professional skills and requirements according to employers.
+The top three keywords make up 44.78% of the total set of top terms.
+Look to the Resume Checklist below to see how Customer Service, Communication Skills, and Scheduling shares stack up against the share from resumes.
+Sales Experience, Entrepreneurship and Flexibility represent an additionally healthy share of the employer Sales Professional job postings with their combined total of 28.24%.
+At 26.98%, Helping People, Mentoring, Innovation, and Relationship Management appear far less frequently, but are still a significant portion of the 10 top Sales Professional skills and requirements according to employers.

 Job seeker resumes showcase a broad range of skills and qualifications in their descriptions of Sales Professional positions.
-The top three keywords represent 48.65% of the total set of top resume listed keywords.
+The top three keywords represent 49.73% of the total set of top resume listed keywords.
 Look to the Resume Checklist below to investigate how Customer Service, Communication Skills, and Scheduling match up to employer job descriptions.
-MS Office, Social Media, and Accountable represent a very decent share of skills found on resumes for Sales Professional with 25.04% of the total.
-At 26.3%, Microsoft Excel, CRM, Collaboration, and Product Knowledge appear far less frequently, but are still a significant portion of the 10 top Sales Professional skills and qualifications found on resumes.
+MS Office, Social Media, and CRM are still quite common, and a respectable share of skills found on resumes for Sales Professional with 24.12% of the total.
+At 26.15%, Collaboration, Microsoft Excel, Product Knowledge, and Accountable appear far less frequently, but are still a significant portion of the 10 top Sales Professional skills and qualifications found on resumes.